screeninvader/ScreenInvader_old/README.md

 # ScreenInvader
 ## A shared media experience.
-Instant and seamlessly.
+Instant and seamless.

 Ever wished you could play media content from your notebook or smart phone on a TV/screen/projector in an instance?
 Just surf the web, watch video tubes or browse images the way you usually do while being just a click away from presenting it on your TV?